junyanxu/HMM/README.md

 Trend following strategy need to use assets which have high momentum.
 I choose XAUUSD and NYMEX Crude Oil since the market has been driven most by fundamental investments.

+As a comparison.
+SP500 lacks of specific trend compare to commodities, which does not produce a very robust result (The 2009 stock flash crash gives a pattern which can't be learned by HMM).

 # Hidden State Detection
 ## XAUUSD